Culture of Haiti

-The culture of Haiti is an eclectic mix of African, Taino and European elements due to the French colonization of Saint Domingue and its large and diverse enslaved African population, as is evidenced in the Haitian language, music, and religion.
+The Culture of Haiti is a creolized blend of African, European and Taino elements due to the French colonization of Amerindian land (which was then renamed Saint-Domingue), in conjunction with the large diverse enslaved African population who had later freed themselves by a successful revolt.
+These attributions have largely influenced the art, cuisine, literature, music, religion as well as the languages of Haiti.

+Language

 Art

 Brilliant colors, naïve perspective, and sly humor characterize Haitian art.
 Big, delectable foods and lush landscapes are favorite subjects in this land.
 Going to market is the most social activity of country life, and figures prominently into the subject matter.
 Jungle animals, rituals, dances, and gods evoke the African past.

 Artists paint in fable as well.
 People are disguised as animals and animals are transformed into people.
 Symbols take on great meaning.
 For example, a rooster often represents Aristide and the red and blue colors of the flag of Haiti, often represent his Lavalas party.

 Many artists cluster in 'school' of painting, such as the Cap-Haïtien school, which features depictions of daily life in the city, the Jacmel School, which reflects the steep mountains and bays of that coastal town, or the Saint-Soleil School, which is characterized by abstracted human forms, and is heavily influenced by Vodou symbolism.